-German stores do label a potato as to whether it is "festkochend", "vorwiegend festkochend" and "mehlig", which we describe in order as waxy, medium or primarily waxy and floury, or starchy.
+German stores do label a potato as to whether it is festkochend, vorwiegend festkochend, or mehlig kochend, which we describe in order as waxy, medium or primarily waxy and floury, or starchy.

-"Frühkartoffeln" - New Potatoes can be any one of the three types of cooking potatoes.
+Frühkartoffeln (New Potatoes)—These can be any one of the three types of cooking potatoes.
 They are harvested and sold without curing the skin for storage.
 They are considered a great delicacy in Germany, served boiled in their jackets with butter and dill.
 They are available from May until August and are mostly grown in warm countries like Egypt and Spain.
-You don't usually peel new potatoes but scrub them and eat the skin.
+You don't usually peel new potatoes but scrub them instead and eat the skin.

 How to Cook Potatoes

-One way to find potatoes you can cook whole and use in German recipes is to shop at farmer's markets and upscale grocery stores which offer a greater product variety.
+One way to find potatoes you can cook whole and use in German recipes is to shop at farmer's markets and upscale grocery stores which offer a greater produce variety.
 Another way is to grow a few potato plants in your garden and enjoy the harvest for a few weeks in the fall.
-Potato growing is not very difficult as long as you keep the plants watered regularly (see instructions here).
+Potato growing is not very difficult as long as you keep the plants watered regularly.